 The rapid increase in the number of aircraft carriers in the Royal Navy during the war created a great need for pilots and aircrew.
 In 1942, New Zealand was invited to recruit personnel for the Fleet Air Arm and New Zealanders would make up 10% of aircrew during the war.
 Those who died and have no known grave are commemorate the CWGC’s New Zealand Naval Memorial in Devonport, Auckland, New Zeeland.

 Amongst the 1,900 names listed on the Lee-on-Solent Memorial is that of 23-year-old 3rd Officer Thelma Daphne Jackson of the Women’s Royal Naval Service, the only woman commemorated on the memorial.
 She was killed in the same incident which also took the life of her husband, 22-year-old Sub-Lieutenant Arthur Myles Jackson, as well as Sub-Lieutenant Eric Fretwell.
 On 23 July 1944, all three took off from Perranporth in Cornwall in a Swordfish torpedo bomber piloted by Fretwell.
 The exact circumstances of their deaths are not known, but they never reached their destination.
 No wreckage was ever located, but it is likely that they crashed into the sea due to mechanical trouble.

-This Memorial will be found on the main sea front, sited on Marine Parade West, approximately half a mile west of the town centre.
+This Memorial is located on the main sea front, sited on Marine Parade West, approximately half a mile west of the town centre.